 "It’s more about your ability to take the theory and make sure you can apply it in different situations and come out with some clear recommendations and the facts," Lawrence says.

-The average age of students on top-ranking MBA courses in the UK is between 28 and 30.
-It is usually taken by people who focused on building a successful career after graduating from undergraduate study.
+The average age of students on top-ranking MBA courses in the UK is between 28 and 30, and they're usually taken by people who want to focus on building a successful career after graduating from undergraduate study.

-Lawrence says: "There are different ways of undertaking an MBA and many students have had a period of career practice prior to coming to the course.
-That is helpful and it allows them to reflect back upon the things they have done previously in their organisation.
+Lawrence says: "There are different ways of undertaking an MBA and many students have had a period of career practice prior to joining the course.
+That's helpful and it allows them to reflect back on the things they've done previously in their organisation.

 "However, because of the way an MBA is taught, those experiences are built into the course.
 For example, we take students to London to get them to look at a number of leading organisations.
 They visit critical areas such as the London Stock Exchange and understand how those markets operate.

 "All that is experiential as well.
-Our MBAs provide opportunities for placements as well, which is really important because it’s about exploring those areas that you have an interest in.
+Our MBAs provide opportunities for placements, which is really important because it’s about exploring those areas that you have an interest in.
 An MBA can also be good for changing your career direction, perhaps moving away from something which you find a little bit more restrictive and general.
-It is great to have experience, but experience comes in many, many ways."
+It's great to have experience, but experience comes in many, many ways."

 "Sunderland has a very unique approach.
-We are very good at experiential learning.
+We're very good at experiential learning.
 There are some great guest speakers we work closely with and a number of leading regional organisations for student projects.
-We get students out on field trips so they experience the broader world of business while undertaking the course and we have very mixed international cohorts as well."
+We get students out on field trips so they experience the broader world of business while undertaking the course, and we have very mixed international cohorts as well."

-Professor Lawrence BellamyAcademic Dean, Faculty of Business, Law and Tourism
+Professor Lawrence BellamyAcademic Dean of Business, Law and Tourism

 MBA graduates